The Guide

 Family voice is consistently warm on the small, family-flavoured culture, the steady drive for innovation in the classroom and the smoothness of mid-year entry into grades 1 and 2.
 Children boarding the school bus happily is the quote that turns up repeatedly.
 Fees of roughly KRW 19m to KRW 26m sit well below the British and American international tier, which makes DSSI an unusually accessible option for non-German families who are comfortable with the German pathway.

 • Independent parent commentary is thin.
-Reddit hits are limited to teaching-job recommendations; substantive parent voices come from a small directory pool.
+Teaching-job recommendations from teachers are limited; substantive parent voices come from a small directory pool.

 • The MINT-friendly recognition and "Excellent German International School" status are the most-cited structural endorsements.